Chart Color Schemes

 Mooroolbark has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 35 projects likely affecting the region.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 37 projects that are likely to impact the area.
 Notable projects include Cloverlea Estate, Summerset Chirnside Park Retirement Village, Mt View Residences, and Little Scribblers Mooroolbark Early Learning Centre.
-The following list details those most relevant.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.